Laura2480/safety-aware-pgd/DATASET.md

   Embeddings are **not** distributed.
 - This code repo does **not** ship the heavy data nor the data-preparation scripts; the datasets are obtained from the gated repository (access granted to verified researchers).

-## De-rebranding note
-This dataset is the paper-aligned version of material that was later reworked, under the name **MEDIETHIC**, for a separate benchmark paper.
-Here it uses the paper's original naming (MEDIETHIC / NSFWGuard / MEDIETHIC-600) and is sized to the values reported in this submission.

-## Citation
-See `README.md`.